-Trump defiant as expected House impeachment vote puts Washington on edge
+Trump defiant as expected House impeachment vote puts Capitol Hill on edge

 Good morning and welcome to Fox News First.
 Here's what you need to know as you start your Wednesday ...